 Pursuant to the applicable regulations, in the event of a change of control, the local licensed company will retain its licence.
-However, such company must promptly notify the CNV and any other relevant administrative authority.
+However, this company must promptly notify the CNV and any other relevant administrative authority of the change.
 The notification shall be performed immediately after the first binding document or memorandum of understanding has been executed.
 Otherwise, an administrative investigation might be started, and the CNV might apply warnings, fines and even the suspension of a licence.

 In addition, unless a 'first landing exception' becomes applicable – that is to say, the purchasing group does not own shares of Argentine companies or Argentine assets – the transaction must also be submitted to the CNDC for approval.
-Even though it is not a condition precedent for closing pursuant to the applicable law, an operation shall not have effect until the approval is received.
+Even though it is not a condition precedent for closing according to the applicable law, an operation shall not take effect until the approval is received.
 Filing must be performed by any of the parties involved, within seven days of the relevant documents' execution date.
-The CNDC could reject a transaction or raise objections.
-In any case, a buyer will be requested to take measures for the transaction to be approved (e.g., sale of assets, partial divestiture).
+The CNDC may reject a transaction or raise objections.
+In this case, a buyer will be requested to take measures for the transaction to be approved (e.g., sale of assets, partial divestiture).